 Sharing ideas and building relationships with colleagues is a mutually beneficial process that helps expand your knowledge and advance your career.
 The Academy facilitates peer-to-peer communication by offering a number of different venues for networking among members.

 Dietetic Practice Groups (DPGs): These professional interest groups enable members to enhance their specialized knowledge, share practice tips, and establish relationships with colleagues from all over the world.
-DPGs include a vast array of specialties, such as Diabetes Care and Education, Food and Culinary Professionals, Weight Management, Women’s Health, Pediatric Nutrition, Health Aging and more.
+DPGs include a vast array of specialties, such as Sports and Human Performance, Cardiovascular Health, Diabetes, Food and Culinary Professionals, Weight Management, Women's Health, Pediatric Nutrition, Health Aging and more.

 Affiliate Dietetic Associations: The Academy's state-level associations sponsor local education programs, networking opportunities, scholarship fundraising efforts and more.
 Membership in your local affiliate is included in your Academy membership.